ViLPy/Valamis/README.md

 Liferay 6.1 EE bundled with Tomcat 7 can throw errors while accessing uploaded content.
 To avoid this problems just turn off GZip conmpression:
 `com.liferay.portal.servlet.filters.gzip.GZipFilter=false`

+## Version 1.2.
+Update: 06.11.2012
+ - Out of the box H2 database
+ - Support of external resources (now you can add page by full URL, like http://www.example.com)
+ - Support of Liferay's articles with article pickup dialog
+ - Question preview from Quiz management
+ - Packages now can be found and accessed from AssetPublisher and Search portlets from Liferay
+ - L18N support based on Liferay's locale
+ - Small fixes for UI

 ## Version 1.1.
 Update: 07.09.2012
  - Support for SCORM 1.2
  - Small fixes for UI

 ## Version 1.0.1.
 Update: 29.08.2012
  - 'Redactor' replaced with TinyMCE